2017 Finsbury Park van attack: Perpetrator

 Darren Osborne (born 1969), of Cardiff, Wales, perpetrated the attack.
 Osborne, a father of four, was 47 at the time of the attack.
-He was born in Singapore and grew up in Weston-super-Mare.
+He was born in Singapore and grew up in Weston-super-Mare, where he attended Broadoak Mathematics and Computing College.
 Security Minister Ben Wallace said he was not known to the security services prior to the attack.
 Osborne's neighbours in Pentwyn, where he had lived for several years, described him as aggressive and strange but claimed he was not a racist.
 Neighbours described him as a family man, who was heard singing with his children in the kitchen just hours before the attack, while others believed he and his partner had separated, living in a tent in woodland in recent months, and he was often seen shouting at her in the street.

 Osborne's sister said he had attempted to commit suicide a few weeks prior to the attack, and that he had asked after the attempt to be committed in a psychiatric hospital but was declined by authorities.
 She further said he was taking anti-depressant medication.
 He had issues with drug and alcohol abuse, and had been unemployed for ten years.
 He had prior convictions for violence, including a two-year prison term.
 He was also convicted of burglary, property crimes and possession of drugs.

 Sarah Andrews, Osborne's estranged partner, told detectives that he showed no signs of racism or extremism until three weeks before the attack.
 According to her, he had been angered by Three Girls, a BBC docudrama about the Rochdale child sex abuse ring, and he began to accuse all Muslims of being rapists.
 He radicalised within a month, influenced by far-right anti-Muslim material he accessed.

 Osborne turned against Muslims in the wake of the London Bridge attack on 3 June 2017.
 He is reported to have hired a van in the vicinity of Cardiff, several days before the attack and slept in it during the night.
 On the eve of the attack he drove to London, three hours driving distance, prior to carrying out the attack.
 Witnesses from a Cardiff pub said he had announced the day before the attack his intention to attack the Al-Quds day march which was held earlier on the day of the attack.
 Osborne testified in court that he expected Labour Party leader Jeremy Corbyn and London Mayor Sadiq Khan to attend the march, and hoped to kill both.
 The Crown Prosecution Service said the comments on a note left in Osborne's van "displayed Osborne's resentment towards senior politicians, public figures and Muslims in general".